peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-07 Run Deep, Run Wild.md

 - Tony says, "Do you think he ate someone?"
 - Captain Minksi says that they should all attack him at once
 - Tony suggests that Captain Minksi could sneak up on it, and he can enchant a rock to say "Ogres suck!
 Ogres suck!"
-	- Minksi says that it's a giant, and that he's racist
+	- Minksi says that it's a giant and that he's racist
 - As the party discusses their next steps, they hear movement in the trees and see a halfling far up the tree that says that the wayfarer must have sent them to rescue him
 	- Tony asks what town he's talking about, and he says it it's called Mayflower
 	- Captain Minksi says that every there is dead